pablo-schmeiser/Scholarizer-Mirror/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 A webplatform for scholars to find other scholars in their field of expertice.
-The key difference to similar platforms, is Schloarizers differentiation between normal citations and self-citations aswell as the option to compare multiple scholars regarding multiple different metric, as well as the feature to compare multiple scholars with each other.
+The key difference to similar platforms, is Schloarizers differentiation between normal citations and self-citations aswell as the option to compare multiple scholars regarding multiple different metrics, as well as the feature to compare multiple scholars with each other.

 <!-- USAGE EXAMPLES -->